elephantscale/es-training-new/solr/slides/About-Introduction-Solr-Class.md

 ## I Will Show You How To Fly!

   * Solid theory.
-  * You will get plenty of ‘flight time’.
+  * You will get plenty of 'flight time'.
   * Tell you about real world examples.
   * And best practices ...